 If you didn’t have anxiety what would you do differently?
 How would you live your life?
 Let me tell you how to deal with anxiety and how to stop anxiety from affecting your life.

-Imagine what life would be like without anxiety:
+Imagine what life would be like without anxiety

-- Would you pursue different careers or hobbies?
+- Pursue different careers or hobbies?

-Anxiety can be healthy!
+Dealing with Anxiety: Anxiety can be healthy!

 Anxiety can be a healthy and normal feeling.
 It’s a motivator!
 Anxiety is our body’s way to remind us we need to pay attention.
 If we are anxious about something we may try harder to be prepared.
 We may study a few more hours until we are confident we can pass the test or use extra caution when doing something that we perceive has some risk.
 Anxiety can be a helpful tool for our success and survival.